Hospital Health Cover and Plastic Surgery – Policy Discussion and Terminology

 Health Insurance Policies in Australia: What “fully covered” hospitalisation really means.

-- Firstly, most cosmetic surgery falls under exclusion categories for private health funds and also Medicare.
+- Firstly, most cosmetic surgery falls under exclusion categories for not only private health funds but Medicare too.

-- Some corrective or reconstructive Plastic Surgery that is medically indicated may have some coverage or rebate eligibility.
+- Secondly, some corrective or reconstructive Plastic Surgeries that are medically indicated may have some coverage or rebate eligibility.

-- Read the helpful resources for Plastic Surgery patients seeking health fund insurance coverage or rebates for their medically indicated procedures.
+- Furthermore, read the helpful resources for Plastic Surgery patients seeking health fund insurance coverage. or, rebates for their medically indicated procedures.

-What does the terminology “fully covered” really means in terms of Private Health Insurance?
-Terminology
+What the terminology “fully covered” really means in terms of Private Health Insurance Coverage

-Will I have any out of pocket costs for surgery if I am “fully covered”?
+Will I have any out of pocket costs for surgery if I have “full coverage”?

 - Health Funds are very strict about what they cover.

-- If your surgery and condition do not meet strict Medicare criteria for an MBS Item Number for Plastic Surgery, you will usually NOT have any Private Health rebate either.
+- If your surgery and condition does not meet strict Medicare criteria for an MBS Item Number for Plastic Surgery, you will usually NOT be eligible for any Private Health rebate either.

 - If you are covered by your policy, note that: